rishav1305/portfolio_app/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Email Configuration

+This project uses SendGrid for sending emails from the contact form.
+To set it up:

+1. Create a SendGrid account and obtain an API key
+2. Verify your sender email address in SendGrid
+3. Copy `.env.example` to `.env.local` and add your SendGrid API key and verified sender email
+4. Uncomment the email sending code in `/src/app/api/contact/route.ts`

 ## Learn More

 To learn more about Next.js, take a look at the following resources: